jvalue/jayvee/rfc/0014-attribute-based-valuetypes/README.md

   ];
 }
 ```
 which we'll need anyway.
-Conceivably, the step to multi-attribute value types could be merged with this one, but I simply wanted to try the RFC process rather than sending email ;-)
+Conceivably, the step to multi-attribute value types could be merged with this one, but I simply wanted to try the RFC process rather than keep sending email ;-)

 <!--
   TODO: Explain the details of the RFC.